 I’d be happy to lose 10-20% off that peak power if it corresponded to much less vibration and so a more usable travel machine which would still have amazing (or perhaps even better?) economy and oil change intervals with the light weight.
 That bike probably isn’t the SWM’s SuperDual 650X but might be AJP’s PR7 or the forthcoming CCM GP600 – all use the old Husky red-top TE630 motor.
-But anyway, cushy travel bikes not what KTM (Husky brand owners) do, or is presumably what the market demands.
-These days it has to be all or nothing – or an overweight Japanese dinosaur.
+But anyway, cushy travel bikes are not what KTM (Husky owners) do.
+These days it has to be all or nothing or an overweight Japanese dinosaur.
 Still, KTM/Husky at least prove that an economical, sub-150-kilo big thumper with a useful range and rideable engine can be produced.